fcendesu/DubiDaba/README.md

-# DubiDaba - Moon Phase Calculator
+# DubiDaba - My Birth Moon

 DubiDaba is a mobile application that calculates and displays the moon phase based on a person's birth date.
 Users can enter their name and birth date to discover their birth moon phase, then share the personalized result with others.